Branford Steam Railroad: Dieselization and ownership changes

+Originally, all five of the railroad's grade crossings were staffed by dedicated railroad crossing guards.
+Only the crossing at Pleasant Point Road, just south of the railroad's rail yard near the Pine Orchard docks, continued to have a guard until 1972.
+Interviewed by a curious New Haven Register reporter, the guard shared that automated crossing devices had gradually replaced guards.
+The Pleasant Point Road crossing's proximity to the yard, trains frequently crossing during switching movements, during which the guard was responsible for operating a railroad switch, and the fact that trains heading for the dock would pass by at high speed to climb the grade to the dock justified a guard at that crossing until 1972, when dedicated warning lights were installed and automation of the switch was imminent.
+Trains ran to and from the docks approximately hourly during the day.
+The railroad's name continued to attract railfans from across the Northeastern United States who incorrectly assumed the word "steam" indicated a heritage railroad.

 In August 1968, the New Haven Trap Rock Company was purchased by Ashland Inc.'s construction division.
 Ashland also purchased Angelo Tomasso, Inc in 1972, and formed a new company called NHTR Tomasso.
 Thomas Tilling, Ltd in turn purchased NHTR Tomasso in 1979, renaming it Tilcon Tomasso, and then sold the company to British Tire and Rubber in 1984.
 Tilcon Tomasso renamed itself Tilcon Connecticut in 1990, and was purchased by CRH plc in 1996.

 In 2009, the State of Connecticut applied for a Transportation Investment Generating Economic Recovery (TIGER) grant on behalf of the Branford Steam Railroad.
 The grant cited a need to replace the railroad's EMD SW1001 switcher and its hopper cars.
 As of 2024, the railroad uses an EMD GP38-2 leased from GATX for most trains.

 Operations

 The railroad's yard at Pine Orchard.
 The hopper cars are used to carry stone from the quarry.

 The Branford Steam Railroad reported hauling approximately 1.3 million tons (1.17 million metric tons) of freight in 2010.
 As of 2012, the BSRR has a total of 7.2 mi of track.
 As of 2022, the Branford Steam Railroad continues to serve the Tilcon Connecticut quarry in North Branford.
 Some aggregate is transferred to the Providence and Worcester Railroad at the Pine Orchard interchange, but the majority is brought to the docks of the Buchanan Marine Company (like the BSRR, a Tilcon Connecticut subsidiary), where it is loaded onto barges.
 At the docks, an enclosed and soundproofed building covers the unloading platform, where hopper cars are unloaded and aggregate sorted by size and then transferred to barges by a conveyor.
 Tilcon Connecticut uses these barges, operated by subsidiary Buchanan Marine Company, to transport aggregate to locations across the Northeastern United States.
 Traprock from the quarry historically has also been widely used as track ballast, including via direct pickups by Amtrak maintenance of way trains.